zillur-rgb/e-com-server/README.md

 ### User Stories

-- Build Front-end and Backe-end using MERN technology.
+- Build Front-end and Back-end using MERN technology.

 **General**

 - [x] Separate page for displaying all products and all categories.
-- [x] User should be able to add products to cart if they are not logged in.
+- [x] Users should be able to add products to the cart if they are not logged in.
 - [x] User should be able to see all the products and also the details of the products.
 - [x] User should be able to see products categorically.
-- [x] User should be able to see a limited products and a pagination at the bottom.
+- [x] User should be able to see limited products and pagination at the bottom.
 - [x] User should be able to filter based on price and category.
 Categories can be selected more than one.

 **User**

-- [x] User should be able to sign up and login throught different pages.
+- [x] User should be able to sign up and log in through different pages.
-- [x] User should be able to reset their password if they forgets and there should be security question in order to reset.
+- [x] User should be able to reset their password if they forget and there should be a security question in order to reset it.
-- [x] User can continue to the order page if they are logged in.
+- [x] Users can continue to the order page if they are logged in.
 - [x] User can manage their profile and orders through the Dashboard page.